cscodingallan/LogFileEventRecorder/README.md

 A single thread reads the JSON file and emits observed EventDetail instances.
 Other threads are used to persist emitted EventDetails.
 An RxJava Schedulers.io pool provides the persistence threads.
-That pool is unlimited but that is not expected to be of concern because the generation of EventDetails should not be signficantly faster than persisting them i.e. to the extent that too many persistence threads would be generated (this has not been tested).
+That pool is unlimited but that is not expected to be of concern because the generation of EventDetails should not be signficantly faster than persisting them i.e. to the extent that too many persistence threads would be generated (this theory has not been tested).
 Regulating the number of threads available for persistence is however simple should the need arise.

 ### Error Handling

 It is assumed that the JSON input file is valid and well-formed.
-The app will throw and log execeptions if either of assumptions are incorrect.
+The app will throw and log execeptions if either of those assumptions are incorrect.

 ### Testing